 I (a) can describe what a "true Self" and a "false self" are

 to an average high school student now, and (b) I believe these concepts

 apply to average kids and adults in our society.
 (T F

 I accept that some families nurture their members (fill their

 that (a) typical kids who get too little psychological and spiritual

-nurturance in their early years (a) automatically develop a false self to survive, which (b)
+nurturance in their early years (a) automatically develop a disabled

 often causes up to five other significant psychological